ashwini2206soni/concourse_ci_vault/README.md

 ## What's covered in this lab

-1. Using docker-compose to stand up a local test environment of Concourse CI
+1. Generate keys and certs for Concourse CI and Vault to use as auth methods

-2. Integrate Vault as a credentials/variable manager for Concourse CI
+2. Using docker-compose to deploy a local test environment

-3. Push credentials to Vault via cli
+3. Initialize Vault and push secrets via cli

-4. Run sample task to test access to secrets in Concourse CI
+4. Run sample task to test access to Vault secrets in Concourse CI

 ## Before you begin